 UNBOXED, originally created to celebrate the UK’s departure from the EU, will feature ten major multi-site and digital creative projects that share new ideas and possibilities for the future.
 Events and activities are set to take place from 1 March to 2 October 2022 – from the Outer Hebrides to Dover and from Omagh to Swansea, and across traditional and online media.

-One project popping-up in the coastal town of Weston-Super-Mare is a decommissioned North Sea offshore platform called SEE MONSTER and has been transformed into a public art installation which celebrates British weather.
+One project popping-up in the coastal town of Weston-Super-Mare this summer is a decommissioned North Sea offshore platform called SEE MONSTER and has been transformed into a public art installation which celebrates British weather.
 SEE MONSTER’s location in the town’s former 1930s lido, the Tropicana, references the heyday of British coastal resorts while creating new opportunities and possibilities for both the site and the platform.

 It will harness the power of the elements to provide renewable energy for the reimagined structure.
 With planted gardens, places to meet and learning programmes, SEE MONSTER invites audiences to consider new ideas for creatively repurposing retired structures for future use.

 Patrick O’Mahony, Artistic Director of SEE MONSTER and Founder of NEWSUBSTANCE, said: “The arrival of SEE MONSTER in Weston-super-Mare is a springboard to explore the concept of inherited structures – physical, social and environmental – and to question what we do with them, how they can enhance our lives and what actions they inspire, both individually and universally.”